 How to maintain the shelf life of CBD tincture?

 Maintaining a shelf life is pretty easy given that you know how.
+What is the shelf life of cannabis oil?
 Below are some of the best practices to observe:

 Proper storing: As mentioned earlier, store the product in a cool, dark, and dry environment.
 The bottom of a refrigerator will do, but sometimes, some products tend to freeze or change chemically in very low temperatures.
 If that’s the case, store them in medicinal cabinets or dark drawers devoid of direct light or heat.